Find Grad Schools

 133 Yearly Graduations

 Boston University comes in at #3 on our list of the most popular colleges offering master's degrees in ecology.
 Roughly 32,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,560 per year, while in-state graduate students, on average, pay $58,560 per year.
-The ecology program at Boston University awarded 133 master's degrees during the 2020-2021 school year.
-Of these students, 83% were women and 29% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $61,050 per year, while in-state graduate students, on average, pay $61,050 per year.
+During the most recent year for which we have data, 133 people received their master's degree in ecology from Boston U. Of these students, 82% were women and 27% were members of underrepresented racial-ethnic groups.

 108 Yearly Graduations

 The University of Texas Health Science Center at Houston is the 4th most popular school in the nation for students seeking a master's degree in ecology.
 Each year, around 5,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,841 per year, while in-state graduate students, on average, pay $8,524 per year.
-During the 2020-2021 academic year, 108 people received their master's degree in ecology from UTHealth.
-About 76% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 108 people received their master's degree in ecology from UTHealth.
+Around 62% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #5